 Be nice.
 Or else.

-Design Director @ Damn Fine Joined about 3 years ago
+Design Director @ Damn Fine Joined over 3 years ago

 Is it better for designers to do whatever makes them happy or to obsess over following the "right" path?